Jake Burger Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks first in MLB with a collective 9.6 strikeouts per nine innings.
+- The Marlins pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.

-- The Marlins' 4.19 team ERA ranks 15th across all league pitching staffs.
+- The Marlins' 4.14 team ERA ranks 15th across all MLB pitching staffs.

-- Marlins pitchers combine to surrender 66 home runs (one per game), the 10th-fewest in baseball.
+- Marlins pitchers combine to surrender 67 home runs (one per game), the ninth-fewest in baseball.

-- In his most recent appearance on Sunday against the Oakland Athletics, the right-hander went seven innings, giving up five earned runs while surrendering six hits.
+- In his most recent time out on Monday, the left-hander threw five innings against the Kansas City Royals, giving up four earned runs while surrendering six hits.

+- In 12 games this season, the 25-year-old has amassed a 4.47 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .275 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.